whataboutpets/minimal-mistakes/_posts/cats/2017-05-20-best-anti-allergy-wipes-for-cats.md

 If you or your cat is suffering from allergies, there are a number of things you can do to help keep allergic reactions under control and minimize discomfort.
 One of them is to reduce the potential [allergens](https://en.wikipedia.org/wiki/Allergen){:target="_blank"} on your feline's fur to a minimum by wiping it down regularly.

-There are **special hypoallergenic cat wipes** on the market which are a convenient solution that help to remove dander, dust, residual saliva, cat litter and other dirt in no time.
+There are **special hypoallergenic cat wipes** on the market which are a convenient solution that helps to remove cat litter, dander, dust, residual saliva, and other dirt in no time.
 They are an easy, quick way to keep your pet clean and allergen free.

 # What Are Hypoallergenic Cat Wipes?

 [Hypoallergenic](https://en.wikipedia.org/wiki/Hypoallergenic){:target="_blank"} cat wipes are pre-moistened wipes that offer an easy alternative to a daily bath.
 They can clean, condition, and deodorize your cat's skin and coat with very little effort.
 In contrast to regular pet wipes, **hypoallergenic wipes typically contain fewer allergens** and as such are less likely to cause allergic reactions.

-> Tip: brushing your cat right after wiping them down, helps with their enjoyment of the wipes.
+> Tip: Brushing your cat right after wiping them down, helps with their enjoyment of the wipes.

 # 2017's Reviews of The Best Anti Allergy Wipes for Cats